zhiayang/mikoto/README.md

 Notably, the radio works correctly, and antenna performance is quite improved from revision 4.

+Revision 5.17 (not manufactured/tested yet) fixes all the aforementioned problems.

 ### license

 Licensed under the Apache 2.0 license, see [LICENSE](./LICENSE).